-Support - Slinfold Number of Comments 2
+Support - Slinfold

+Number of Comments 2

+Summary of Comments

 A comment was received that supported the non-identification of SA576 and SA722 on grounds of landscape impact and impact upon the community.

 One comment was received that supported the extension of the built up area boundary to include the garden of a residential property.